extremenetworks/ExtremeScripting/EXOS/Python/rmtscript/README.md

 # rmtscript Example
 ## Description
-This python script is an example of how to interface with EXOS 21.1 to run scripts remotely on EXOS switches.
-The script runs on a server communicating with a remote EXOS switch using the JSONRPC interface.
-The script does not run on an EXOS switch.
+rmtscript.py is an example of how to interface with EXOS 21.1 to run scripts remotely on EXOS switches. rmtscript.py runs on a server communicating with a remote EXOS switch using the JSONRPC interface. rmtscript.py does not run on an EXOS switch.

-The JSONRPC interface offers a means of running scripts on switches without the need to transfer the script to the switch first.
+The JSONRPC interface provides a means of running EXOS scripts by encoding, transporting, extracting and running the script on the switch.

 ### BENEFIT
 Customers that have a central storage of EXOS scripts can run them on a switch without downloading/installing them on each switch.
 By maintaining scripts centrally, the task of script version control is simplified.
 The operator may run scripts on remote switches when the need arrises.
 It is not necessary to download a script to a switch before running it.

 ### FEATURE
-This capability allows any script to be sent and run on an EXOS switch providing a programmatic way to manage switches and collect information.
+This capability allows any EXOS script to be sent and run on a switch providing a programmatic way to manage switches and collect information.
-The script follows the same conventions as if it were download to a switch and started using the EXOS CLI: _run script <scriptname>_ command.
+The script follows the same conventions as if it were download to a switch and started using the EXOS CLI command:

+_run script <scriptname>_

 The stdout and stderr from the script is returned to the server.